sdivakarrajesh/Google-Drive-Java-API/README.md

 ##  WHAT THIS APP DOES?

 This app is an example that shows how to use the Google Drive Java Client Api to perform requests such as uploading a file or creating a folder in the users Google Drive with their permissions
-This app shows only how to upload a file and to create a folder.
+This app shows only how to upload a file( a Spreadsheet and convert it into G Sheet) and to create a folder.
 To know and use more of the features that Google Drive Api for Java provides visit the [Official Documentation](https://developers.google.com/drive/v3/web/about-sdk)

 To use this code